Phil Clarke Director LLB

 With my broad practice area, I provide comprehensive cost effective and practical advice to our clients.
 I can assist you with residential, commercial and rural property transactions.
-I enjoy working with them to achieve timely resolution of their dispute or settlement of their commercial transaction.
+I enjoy working with clients to achieve timely resolution settlement of their commercial transaction.
 I also can assist you with subdivision matters including updating of defective cross lease titles and conversion of cross lease to a separate fee simple title.

 I am particularly passionate about elder law due to family circumstances where my mother suffered from dementia.
 I recognise the need for all people to have an Enduring Power of Attorney and can prepare these for you.
 If required, I can also assist in obtaining Welfare Guardianship and Property Management Orders from the Family Court.

 My role in the Taupo community as the Honorary Solicitor to Age Concern, consists of providing advice in respect of elder abuse.

 I have also practiced in the criminal jurisdiction and can assist you with criminal and traffic matters, including drink driving and Limited Licences.

 I enjoy living in Taupo with my family.
 I really enjoy the lake where during the summer you will find me most days after work coaching the junior and adult sailors as part of Lake Taupo Yacht Club – Learn to Sail programme.